 Here we go again.
-This time though, I managed to get a deal flying Business which is life changing when you’re 6ft 4 with legs for days.
-It’s American Airlines going out and first impressions are that check-in is a joke, the lounge hasn’t been updated since the 80s, although not in a good way, and the additional security checks at the gate make me groan inwardly.
+This time around, I managed to get a deal flying Business which is life changing when you’re 6ft 5 with legs for days.
+It’s American Airlines going out and first impressions are that check-in is a joke, the lounge hasn’t been updated since the 80s (not in a good way) and the additional security checks at the gate make me groan inwardly.
 However, once you’re onboard, the inflight experience beats British Airways with well designed lie-flat seats in a more enclosed ‘pod’, luxury details and a menu by British Chef Mark Sargeant that doesn’t taste like plane food.

 It’s a full-on day where we manage a meeting at the house with our design team to discuss production changes and revised schedules in the run up to our launch at Paris Fashion Week.
 The CEO of Omega once told me that the 3 rules of marketing are product, product, product.
 I’ve seen this with many a brand where their identity and aspirational value is defined by their image, more so than the design and/or quality of what they actually produce.
 Our entire concept is centred on tailoring; a t-shirt that fits in every way and luxury; using only the most beautiful fabrics from cashmere to silk (more on this when I visit Première Vision in Paris in 3-weeks).
 We’ve spent 18-months on R&D which may seem like an age but in reality, when you’re starting from scratch and in search of never ending perfection, this is what it takes.